Memerip/License-Api/README.md

 > [!NOTE]
 > ⚠️ <b>USE AT YOUR OWN RISK</b> ⚠️
 >
-> This is not the most secure api there is probally some sort of vulnerablity
+> This is not the most secure api there is, there probally some sort of vulnerablity.

 # 🖥️ License Api 🖥️